What Makes Kettl Tea Different?

 We've seen data and it looks unclear at best.
 We'd prefer you drink for enjoyment and the notable anti-inflammatory benefits green tea provides.

-All green tea contains some level of caffeine which can postpone or disrupt healthy sleep.
-Each person is different so if you are sensitive to caffeine, use caution.
-If you are sensitive, we recommend our Soba Cha which is 100% free of caffeine and houjicha which is significantly lower in caffeine.
+All green tea contains some level of caffeine, which can postpone or disrupt healthy sleep.
+Everyone is different so if you are sensitive to caffeine, use caution.
+If you are sensitive, we recommend our Soba Cha, which is 100% caffeine-free, and our houjicha which has very little caffeine.

 What are all the different names you give to your teas?